go-aah/docs/aah-cli-tool.md

 ## Command: run

-`run` command is used to run the aah application for development purpose.
-It is recommended to use `build` command for deployments.
+`run` command is used to run the aah application.
+It is recommended to use `build` command to create and deployments it.

 It has these parameters-

   * `-importPath | -ip` - aah application import path
   * `-config | -c` - External config for overriding aah.conf
   * `-profile | -p` - Environment profile name to activate.
 For e.g: dev, qa, prod.
-Default value is `dev`.
+Default value is `dev`

 ```bash
 # run command usages